top of page

 Notability

 Notability is a powerhouse when it comes to tools.
 It offers a wide range of options for handwriting and text input and even includes password protection for notes.
 However, some features like iCloud syncing and math conversion come with additional subscription fees.
-Despite that, Notability shines with its diverse toolkit and seamless functionality.
+Despite that, Notability shines with its diverse toolkit and seamless functionality, especially if you combine note-taking with audio recording.

 Pros: